Men's Hair Loss, Male Baldness

-What is normal hair loss?
+What is natural hair loss?

 Most men experience at least some degree of hair loss in their lifetime, with the numbers increasing continuously with age.
 By their late 20’s, approximately 12% of men experience some hair loss.
 By the time a man is in his 50s, he has a greater than 50% chance showing some genetic baldness.
 Because medical condition hair loss can mimic the diffuse pattern seen in genetic hair loss, a careful diagnostic evaluation is necessary.